Enhanced superconducting properties of Bi$_2$Sr$_2$CaCu$_2$O$_{8+x}$ films with sub-50-nm thickness: Results and discussion

 A direct comparison with data on other Bi-2212 films \cite{LABD92} can be made at 50\,K. Our 42-nm film exhibits $J_{\mathrm{c}}^{\mathrm{sf}}=1.6\,\mathrm{MA/cm}^2$ and a ratio $J_{\mathrm{c}}^{\mathrm{sf}}/J_{\mathrm{c}}(1\,\mathrm{T}) \sim 100$, while a 100\,nm film \cite{LABD92} shows $J_{\mathrm{c}}^{\mathrm{sf}}\simeq 0.06\,\mathrm{MA/cm}^2$ and $J_{\mathrm{c}}^{\mathrm{sf}}/J_{\mathrm{c}}(1\,\mathrm{T}) \sim 200$.
 Additionally, another study on a 50-nm film \cite{SCHM90} reported $J_{\mathrm{c}}^{\mathrm{sf}}=1.0\,\mathrm{MA/cm}^2$, about half of our sample A's value of $J_{\mathrm{c}}^{\mathrm{sf}}(50\,\mathrm{K})=2.2\,\mathrm{MA/cm}^2$.

 Surprisingly, Bi-2212 films containing self-assembled NiO nanorods exhibit a $J_\mathrm{c}^{\mathrm{sf}}$ at $\sim T_\mathrm{c}/2$ that is about two orders of magnitude lower than that of our samples.
-Nonetheless, despite the presence of these artificial pinning centers, the relative field-dependent decay $J_\mathrm{c}(B)$ is very similar to our samples \cite{ZHAO24}.
+Nonetheless, despite the presence of these artificial pinning centres, the relative field-dependent decay $J_\mathrm{c}(B)$ is very similar to our samples \cite{ZHAO24}.
 This suggests that our very thin Bi-2212 films provide significantly stronger intrinsic pinning than typically observed in single crystals \cite{BERG89} or even in most 100-nm thick films \cite{LABD92}.
 It is well-established that nanostrain can enhance vortex pinning in HTS \cite{LI19}.
-In the case of these very thin films, the lattice mismatch with the LAO substrate likely cannot fully relax within the limited thickness.
-As a result, residual strain remains in the Bi-2212 layers, strengthening the pinning potential and yielding higher $J_\mathrm{c}$ values compared to thicker films.
+In the case of these very thin films, the lattice mismatch with the LAO substrate induces a uniform misfit strain that relaxes by forming structural defects, causing localized strain.
+However, complete relaxation of misfit strain occurs only at some distance from the interface, which makes a higher density of defects more likely in thinner films.
+As a result, this could result in higher $J_\mathrm{c}$ values compared to thicker films.